Jay Morgan, Principal

 Tyler J. Kaplan, Managing Director

-Following his work at the Georgia Tech Research Institute, TJ worked as a top aide to State Senator Butch Miller, a Floor Leader for Governor Nathan Deal.
+Following his work at the Georgia Tech Research Institute, TJ worked as a top aide to State Senator Butch Miller who now serves as President Pro Tempore of the Senate.
 As an aide, TJ served as a liaison between Senator Miller and the Governor’s staff, lobbyists, and constituents who sought to influence legislation in the General Assembly.
 He also served as a key strategist to Senator Miller, working with other legislators in the House and Senate to build support for legislation and acquire votes.
 His work aided in the passage of several significant pieces of legislation across various sectors.
 During his time working in the State Senate, TJ established an extensive network within both the General Assembly and the lobbyist community.
 It was there he gained a reputation for successful coalition building and strategic legislative advocacy.

 After leaving Atlanta to work in Washington, DC as an Eben Tisdale Fellow with the Computing Research Association and study at the Institute on Business and Government Affairs at Georgetown University, TJ returned to his native Georgia to work for the J.L.
 Morgan Company as Legislative Director.
 In his position at the J.L.
 Morgan Company, TJ works as a contract lobbyist to a number of the nation’s leading Fortune 500 companies.
 His portfolio includes clients across the healthcare, transportation, education, and technology sectors.
 This wide range of client work serves to further augment his relationships with key decision makers and stakeholders in the advocacy community.
 Along with his lobbying duties, TJ coordinates a wide range of grassroots and grass tops campaigns across the state.